 DAR Genealogy Preservation: More than 20,000 volumes of unpublished source records have been copied and bound for the DAR Library.

 DAR Museum Outreach: Responsible for informing members and the public about the DAR Museum and its exhibits, programs, and needs.

 Genealogical Records: Collects and indexes unpublished records of a genealogical nature and prepares them for binding and placement in the DAR Library.

 Historic Preservation: Oversees the awarding of the Historic Preservation Medal and Historic Preservation Recognition Award, supervises the Historic Preservation Project Contest, and documents historic site preservation and research.

-President General’s Project: “Honoring Our Heritage ~ Focusing on the Future ~ Celebrating America” expresses the ideals and true spirit of the Daughters of the American Revolution.
+President General’s Project: Expresses the ideals and true spirit of the Daughters of the American Revolution.
 For more than a century, DAR members around the world have worked to promote historic preservation, education, and patriotism.